 Kirsten Holmberg is a writer and speaker based in the Pacific Northwest.
 Her TEDx talk, “Your adopted child experienced trauma, now what?” chronicles the impact of trauma and Reactive Attachment Disorder on her family.
 She speaks regularly at church and community events, encouraging others to step closer to Jesus and better know His love for them through His Word.
 Find her online at www.kirstenholmberg.com.

 Lisa Jamieson is an author, speaker, and advocate who serves as executive director of Walk Right In Ministries and leads the Minnesota Disability Ministry Connection.
 Her children’s book, Jesus, Let’s Talk, helps all children, including early readers and people with developmental differences, to learn the basics of prayer and personal connection with Jesus.
 Lisa and Larry have three grown children.
 Their daughter, Carly, has Angelman Syndrome and lives happily with them at home in Minnesota.
 You can learn more about Lisa’s ministry at lisajamieson.org.

 Sandra is the author of Held: Learning to Live in God's Grip and the upcoming release, Unexpected Blessings: The Joys and Possibilities of Life in a Special-Needs Family.
-She's the co-director of special-needs ministry at her church and is the editor and social media manager for Key Ministry.
+She's the co-director of special-needs ministry at her church and is the executive editor and social media manager for Key Ministry.
 You can connect with her at sandrapeoples.com.